 First – you need to know which ransomware has infected your system.
-You can visit ID ransomware or nomoreransom.org.
-The latter also provides a solution and decryption tools for any of the ransomware families in their database.
+To do that, you can visit nomoreransom.org.
+It also provides a solution and decryption tools for any of the ransomware families in their database.

 If there happens to be a solution for your infection – use it.

 There are cases where you don’t find one.

 Then, you need to disconnect your machine from the network, to contain the infection.

 WannaCry, one of the most notorious ransomware attacks in 2017, was able to spread to all connected devices, regardless of the connection type (wired/wireless).